revectores/notes/engineering_science/computer_science/computer_network/application_layer/http/http.md

-##### # Redirection: 301 Moved Permanently, 302 Found, 307 Temporary Redirect, 308 Permanent Redirect
+##### # Redirection: 301, 302, 303, 307, 308

+HTTP provides three categories of redirections, temporary, permanent, and special:

+- Temporary redirects during site maintenance or downtime.
+- Permanent redirects to preserve existing links/bookmarks after changing the site's URLs, progress pages when uploading a file, etc.
+- Special redirections includes 300 Multiple Choice (Not used in common hence we omit this here) and 304 Not Modified (will be introduced in the cache mechanism).

-All of the four status codes indicate a redirection and the destination URL `host` will be provided in the response header.
-301 and 308 **redirect permanently**, and 308 does not permit the conversion from POST to GET during redirection.
-Similar rules applied to 302 and 307: **redirect temporarily**.
+All of the four status codes indicate a redirection and the destination URL will be provided in the response header `Location`.
+301 Moved permanently and 308 Permanent Redirect **redirect permanently**, 302 Found, 303 See Other, and 307 Temporary Redirect **redirect temporarily**.

+The redundancy of redirection codes comes from historical reason, 301, 302 and 303 are introduced in HTTP/1.0, some agents implement 301 and 302 to change the protocol from others to GET after redirection (although the protocols are not intended to require so), hence 307 and 308 are intoduced in HTTP/1.1 to reduce ambiguity.
+On the contrary, 303 See Other is intended to change the protocol from others to GET, normally used to redirect after a PUT or a POST, so that refreshing the result page doesn't re-trigger the operation.

-The only difference of the four status codes is the semantics: The search engine will remove the index of those redirected pages, while keep those temporarily.
+There is no difference for the user or even browser when processing those redirection: request the provided new URL again, that is, the only difference of the four status codes is the semantics.
+The search engine (ideally) will merge the information of those permanent redirected pages into new URL, while those temporarily are kept.

+This interpretation of temporary redirection provides possibility to construct URL hijacking: If we intentionally "temporary" redirects the URL-2 to URL-1, then the search engine will consider the traffic belongs to URL-2 instead of the actual content provider.

 Refer to [HTTP Redirect Codes for RESTful Services](https://tools.ietf.org/id/draft-hunt-http-rest-redirect-00.html), the historical status code 301 and 302 SHOULD NOT BE USED in modern websites.